Reality2byte/maswe/weaknesses/MASVS-PLATFORM/MASWE-0055.md

 - Display sensitive data on UI

-plus one of the following:
+And one of the following:

-- What you have below mode 1
-- Mode 2
-- ...

 - **Third-party apps with permission to capture or record the screen**: Third-party apps may record the screen while sensitive content is displayed.
 - **Third-party apps with permission to access the screenshot and recording files**: Third-party apps may access screenshots or recordings saved in storage after they are taken by the user or a tool.
-- **External tools may record the screen**: Tools such as [scrcpy](https://github.com/Genymobile/scrcpy) and [QuickTime](https://support.apple.com/guide/quicktime-player/welcome/mac) can record the device's screen via a USB connection.
+- **External tools may record the screen**: Tools such as @MASTG-TOOL-0024 and @MASTG-TOOL-0126 can record the device's screen via a USB connection.
 - **Backgrounding the app**: When an app enters the background state, the system may capture a screenshot of the app's current view to display in the app switcher.
 These screenshots are stored on the file system and could potentially be accessed or stolen by malicious actors.

 ## Mitigations

-- **Prevent screenshots using the `FLAG_SECURE` API**: On Android, use [`FLAG_SECURE`](https://developer.android.com/security/fraud-prevention/activities#flag_secure) to block screenshots and screen recordings of your app's content
+- On Android, block screenshots by @MASTG-BEST-0014

-- **Detect taking a screenshot with `DETECT_SCREEN_CAPTURE` or `sceneCaptureState` API**: Use [`DETECT_SCREEN_CAPTURE`](https://developer.android.com/reference/android/Manifest.permission#DETECT_SCREEN_CAPTURE) on Android or [`sceneCaptureState`](https://developer.apple.com/documentation/uikit/uitraitcollection/scenecapturestate) on iOS to detect when a screenshot is taken, depending on the platform
+- Redact sensitive on-screen content so that, if a screenshot is taken, no confidential data is visible